Wilfred Bion: Group experiments

 Bion performed a lot of group experiments when he was put in charge of the training wing of a military hospital.
 Besides observing the basic assumptions recurring in these groups, he also has observed some very interesting phenomena which he believed may well apply to society.

-About his experiences in groups, Bion wrote: "Judged by ordinary standards of social intercourse, the performance of the group is almost devoid of intellectual content.
-Furthermore, if we note how assumptions pass unchallenged as statements of fact, and are accepted as such, it seems clear that critical judgment is almost entirely absent."
-He explained this observation by calling attention to the presence of unconscious motivations underlying group behaviour.
-This observation agrees with Gustave Le Bon's findings about groups to which he mentioned in his book The Crowd: A Study of the Popular Mind.

 Bion also claimed that "...what the individual says or does in a group illumines both his own personality and his view of the group; sometimes his contribution illumines one more than the other."
 This observation is related to the psychological phenomenon of projection.

 Bion posited the presence of "anonymous" contributions to a group as the foundations for "a successful system of evasion and denial".
 A related phenomenon is that of deindividuation.

 In Experiences in Groups, Bion asserted that whenever a group is formed, it seeks a leader to follow.
 Moreover, he claimed that in the absence of a formal leader who satisfies the group, the most mentally ill member of the group will be treated as an informal leader: "In its search for a leader the group finds a paranoid schizophrenic or malignant hysteric if possible; failing either of these, a psychopathic personality with delinquent trends will do; failing a psychopathic personality it will pick on the verbally facile high-grade defective."